Gibbs' Reflective Cycle: Different Stages and Examples

 Here, you will define the reason behind the success of the event.

-By analysing and answering the above question, you clearly understand the situation.
+By analyzing and answering the above question, you clearly understand the situation.

 Stage 5: Conclusion

-Once you analyse the entire situation, you can conclude it in your own words.
+Once you analyze the entire situation, you can conclude it in your own words.
 So, here, you can ask these questions:

 - What Did You Learn?